-Long story short: this blog post is written to help new Kayak pool owners purchase the most essential products they will need immediately after owning their pool, as well as some fun accessories they can invest over time.
+This blog post is written to help new owners purchase the most essential Kayak pool products and accessories they will need immediately, as well as some fun stuff they can invest over time.

 If you are still in the research or installation phase of getting a kayak pool, be sure to check out Everything you need to know about installing and owning a Kayak pool.